jclapp04/NoteDetector-Arduino/README.md

 Lights the correct segments on the 7-segment display The display updates in real time with your voice or any sound in the room.

+🖥️ System Flow

+[ Microphone ]
+       ↓
+[ Python (PyAudio) ]
+       ↓
+[ RMS Volume Calculation ]
+       ↓
+[ Map: Volume → Digit (0–9) ]
+       ↓
+[ Serial Output (9600 baud) ]
+       ↓
+[ Arduino Mega ]
+       ↓
+[ 7-Segment LED Display ]

+🛠️ Setup Instructions

+1. Arduino Setup

+Wiring

+Connect segments a–g + dp to pins 4–11

+Each pin passes through a 220–330Ω resistor

+Common cathode → GND

+Upload the Arduino code

+Make sure this is in your sketch:

+Serial.begin(9600);

+Test the display:

+Open Serial Monitor (9600 baud)

+Type 5 → the 7-segment should show 5

+2. Python Setup

+Install dependencies:

+pip install pyaudio numpy pyserial

+Run the script:

+python NoteDetection.py

+Choose your microphone device when prompted.

+Make sure your serial port matches your Arduino:

+SERIAL_PORT = "/dev/cu.usbmodemXXXX"

+📊 Example Terminal Output
+Volume: ██████████.................................  [digit sent: 2]
+Volume: ██████████████████......................... [digit sent: 4]

+And on the 7-segment display, you’ll see the digit change dynamically as the volume increases or decreases.

+🔥 Future Improvements (Optional)

+If you revisit this project later, here are easy upgrades:

+Show note names (“A”, “C#”, etc.) on a multi-digit display

+Add LEDs as a volume bar graph

+Display actual frequency in Hz

+Add recording + playback

+Build a small enclosure for the display/Arduino